 Independent Science Research is available to juniors who would like to develop advanced skills in laboratory techniques.
 Students will learn equipment, processes, and methods for conducting experiments in the biological, chemical, and geophysical sciences, including but not limited to: sterile lab procedures, maintenance of organisms, chemical glass work, thermal manipulation, and electromagnetic sensing.
 Students will use their own authentic measurements to practice data processing and visualization and to further develop their experimental design and communication skills.
 This course is available to a limited number of students and requires department approval as well as evidence of commitment to rigorous scientific research.
 Students following up on summer research experiences, preparing for science fair submissions, or intending to pursue a science research-based capstone in their senior year are encouraged to enroll.

 Environmental Studies Field Semester

-2 SCIENCE CREDITS, 1 ENGLISH OR CAPSTONE CREDIT (4999)
+1 SCIENCE AND 1 ELECTIVE CREDIT (4999)

-College credit is available through the Community College of Vermont dual enrollment courses Natural and Cultural History of Vermont and Intro to Environmental Science.
+College credit is available through the Community College of Vermont dual enrollment for Intro to Environmental Science.